The Meaning of Numbers: The Number 31

 The 31st patriarch in Jesus' lineage is Obed, the father Jesse.
 It was Jesse who gave birth to King David in 1040 B.C.

 Josiah was 31 years old when he gave birth to Zedekiah (1Chronicles 3:15).
 He would assume the throne over the Kingdom of Judah in 597 at the age of 21 (2Kings 24:18).
 Zedekiah is important to Biblical history as he is the last human to rule over either Israel or Judah.
-In 586, he ruled ended when the Babylonians conquered Jerusalem and burned the temple.
+His rule ended in 586 when the Babylonians conquered Jerusalem and burned the temple.

 The number 31 and the Promised Land

 Moses, before his death, aided the Israelites in conquering two kings east of the Jordan (Joshua 12:1 - 6).
 They were Amorite King Sihon and Og, king of Bashan.
 Og was especially noteworthy as he was the last of the Rephaim (giants).
 Scripture states his bed was 13 1/2 feet long (4.1 meters) by 6 feet (1.8 meters) wide (Deuteronomy 3:11)!